2013-15 Challenge: Prescribers and Users of Medicines

 The HIFA 2013-15 Challenge Group is a working group of HIFA volunteers who:

 1. promote discussion on HIFA2015 around relevant issues, including drivers and barriers to the availability and use of reliable information on medicines

 2. promote discussion on issues that are particularly relevant to different groups of (1) prescribers and (2) users

-3. harness insights and perspectives from HIFA members and incorporate these into the HIFA Knowledge Base (currently in development).
+3. harness insights and perspectives from HIFA members and integrate these into the HIFA Voices database.